 phaeochromocytoma, a rare tumour of the adrenal glands which sits near the kidneys

-The expiry date (EXP) printed on the pack has passed.
+Do not take this medicine if the expiry date printed on the pack has passed, the packaging

 Before you start to take it

-problems with the heart or blood vessels.
+problems with the heart or blood vessels

 risk factors for stroke

-history of blood clots.
+history of blood clots

 mental/mood changes or suicidal thoughts.
 Patients (and caregivers of patients) need

 to monitor for any worsening of their condition and/or the development of thoughts

 of suicide, suicidal behaviour or thoughts of harming themselves.
 Seek medical advice

 Do not take this medicine whilst pregnant until you and your doctor have discussed

 not recommended for use during pregnancy.
-There have been some reports of
+There have been some reports of side effects

 APO-Amisulpride tablets contain lactose.